hablar en español

 Interested in previewing the SBAC?

 The Smarter Balanced Assessment (SBAC) is the standardized testing system affiliated with Common Core.
-Though the youngest grade testing will be 3rd grade, we thought knowing what types of things will be asked of 3rd graders starting in 2015 would be of interest to TES parents.
+Though the youngest grade testing will be 3rd grade, we thought knowing what types of things will be asked of 3rd graders would be of interest to TES parents.
 You can take a look at sample tests and questions at the following web link:

 CA Department of Education Link to Common Core Resources